 Bankruptcy law is somewhat unique and complicated, mainly due to uncertainty about the best course of action for each person’s situation.
+There is no one common silver-bullet solution for an individual or a small business undergoing a liquidity crisis.
+They need creative and efficient solutions to immediate and oftentimes complex problems.
 Plus, bankruptcy has long-term financial and legal outcomes for an individual.
 Personal bankruptcy requires careful analysis of a person’s financial situation and an understanding of a wide range of legal issues.

 At LGIC, the full range of our business lawyers and bankruptcy attorneys will help you weigh your options, and determine whether bankruptcy is appropriate and cost-effective for you, or whether any other alternatives to bankruptcy might be suitable for your circumstances.

 Chapter 7 Bankruptcy

 Chapter 7 bankruptcy protection allows debtors to use income and liquidation of all non-exempt assets to get rid of as much debts as possible.
 In return, the court cancels most, if not all, of the debts.

 Chapter 11 Bankruptcy

 Individuals suffering overwhelming debt problems, and who exceed the debt limits for filing Chapter 13 bankruptcy, may also take advantage of the beneficial provisions in Chapter 11 to overcome their unmanageable debt issues.
 For an individual, Chapter 11 allows the debtor to restructure his/her finances through plan payments approved by the court.